mantrabrain/yatra/readme.txt

 16. Import/Export

+17. Unlimited itinerary

-16. We are going to make Yatra as a complete package for Travel & Tour related any kind of WordPress site.
+18. We are going to make Yatra as a complete package for Travel & Tour related any kind of WordPress site.
 So if you have any suggestion or feature request please send us at mantrabrain@gmail.com or directly via this [link](https://mantrabrain.com/request-new-feature/).

 == Premium Payment Gateway Extensions/Addons ==